thomasjdelaney/todolist/README.md

 ```

 ### To-do
-- fix the functionality of the add and delete buttons and reloading
+- change from txt file to some json file or something
 - probably need an item class
 - maybe a sub-item class too
+- add a panel to display the items in the list in more detail
+- add IDs to items (How do I generate IDs?)